 Cornering is the amount of centrifugal force the car can generate measured in Gs and expressed as Lateral Acceleration.
 For example, in a recent Motor Trend article, the BMW 740i was measured to have .91 G of Lateral Acceleration/Cornering Power (high for a sedan).
-Gs is a measurement of the force exerted on the center of gravity of the vehicle.
-The higher the Gs, the more force the vehicle can absorb, which means more cornering power is available to the driver.
+Gs is a measurement of the force exerted on the vehicle’s center of gravity.
+The higher the Gs, the more energy the car can absorb, which means more cornering power is available to the driver.

 Most magazines get their cornering power number via a Skid Pad, which is driving in a circle with a known radius and increasing the speed until they cannot keep the car on the radius.
 To ensure accurate results, the magazine tests the vehicles with computers that measure Lateral Acceleration.
-The instrumentation used by car magazines tends to get expensive, but for very little money, $170, you can get an accurate device called a G Meter to measure the vehicle’s Lateral Acceleration/Cornering Power.
-Or for 99 cents, you can download a G Meter to your Smart Phone, and/or you can apply a simple equation (5th-grade math required) to a slalom exercise and get accurate results.
-ISDA use all three methods and compare the results.
+The instrumentation used by car magazines tends to get expensive.
+Still, for very little money, $170, you can get an accurate device called a G Meter to measure the vehicle’s Lateral Acceleration/Cornering Power.
+Or, for 99 cents, you can download a G Meter to your Smart Phone and apply a simple equation (5th-grade math required) to a slalom exercise and get accurate results.
+ISDA uses all three methods and compares the results.

 Training and Cornering

-A driving instructor has to know the Lateral Acceleration/Cornering Power of the vehicle, measured in Gs.
-If the instructor does not know what the vehicle is capable of – how would they know what the driver is capable of?
+A driving instructor must know the vehicle’s Lateral Acceleration/Cornering Power, measured in Gs.
+If the instructor does not know what the car is capable of – how would they know what the driver is capable of?
 When attending a training program, we suggest asking the instructor, “What is the vehicle’s cornering power?”
 They should have an answer.
-You would find some exercises in a security driving program, ramming being one of them, where this information is not needed.
-But if the course has a slalom – evasive exercises – lines and apexes – high-speed driving, for example, and the instructor does not know the vehicle’s cornering power capability, or worse, does not know the lateral acceleration, and how to measure it, any critiquing by the instructor relative to those exercises is a guess and not even an educated guess.
+You would find some exercises in a security driving program, ramming being one of them, where this information is unnecessary.
+But if the course has slalom – evasive exercises – lines and apexes – high-speed driving, for example, and the instructor does not know the vehicle’s cornering power capability, or worse, does not know the lateral acceleration.
+How to measure it and critique by the instructor relative to those exercises is a guess and not even an educated guess.

 Understanding these aspects of Vehicle Dynamics is crucial in presenting a quality training program.
-With these aspects applied adequately in the training program and conveyed properly to the student, everyone will better understand what each vehicle can and cannot do, and most importantly, what the student is capable of doing with that vehicle in these situations.
+These aspects are applied adequately in the training program.
+They conveyed properly to the student so everyone would better understand what each vehicle can and cannot do and, most importantly, what the student can do with that vehicle in these situations.

-If you’d like to learn more about vehicle dynamics and the science of driver training, we suggest that you review Vehicle Dynamics Institute’s (VDI) Joe Autera series “The Science of Driver Training”.
+Suppose you’d like to learn more about vehicle dynamics and the science of driver training.
+In that case, we suggest you review Vehicle Dynamics Institute’s (VDI) Joe Autera series “The Science of Driver Training.”
 The articles are on the VDI website.